John Kenneth Paranada

 -

-Museum International – “A Path Forward: Curating Art & Climate Change” (2024)
+Museum International – “A Path Forward: Curating Art & Climate Change” (Taylor & Francis, 2024)

 -

 Planet for Our Future: How Do We Adapt to a Transforming World?
-(2023, Sainsbury Centre)
+(Sainsbury Centre, 2023)

 -